aridjayarecipes/cutesrecipes.web.app/content/post/1867-recipe-of-quick-pan-fried-fish-cakes-w-pomegranate-and-amp-lime-vinaigrette.md

 - "Cook for about 5 to 7 minutes, or until a nice golden brown, then flip and cook other side for 4 to 6 minutes, or again, until a nice golden brown."
 - "While the Fish Cakes are cooking, mix Vinaigrette ingredients in a small bowl.
 Whisk with a fork for about 2 minutes, then set aside until ready to serve."
 - "Once Fish Cakes are done cooking, place then on a paper towel to drain excess oil."
 - "To plate, simply place on a plate, add your side dish, then drizzle Fish Cake with Vinaigrette and serve while hot.
-(Don&#39;t forget to stir the Vinaigrette right before you drizzle it over the Fish Cake)"
+(Don't forget to stir the Vinaigrette right before you drizzle it over the Fish Cake)"
 - "Enjoy!
 I sure did!"
 categories:
 - Recipe